DrMitchFlori/PokeYellowAI/README.md

 ## Training

-Training uses a small PPO implementation found in `train_agent.py`.
+Training uses a small PPO implementation found in `train_agent.py` and hyperparameters loaded from a JSON or YAML configuration file.

 First register the ROM with Gym Retro using the `retro.import` utility: